St. Joseph the Worker

 SCRIP Fundraising Program

 Why not purchase gifts cards through SCRIP!
 Our preschool purchases gift cards from Great Lakes Scrip (a clearing house offering hundreds of different gift cards) at a discount of 1.5%-20%, depending on the business.
 Gift cards are sold to you at face value.
 In fact, you can purchase Visa Gift Cards without an additional fee!
-Orders are placed on the 1st and the 15th of November and December.
-Please consider supporting this program and doing your Christmas shopping early.
+Gift cards are ordered on the first of the month or more often depending on the number of orders.
 You can find the order form HERE

 Support St. Joseph the Worker Parish with time, talent, treasure and a Google review!